clach04/pebble_watchface_framework/README.md

 Watchface Framework
 ===================

 Working, ready to build Bare-Bones watch face for Pebble (OG and Time) Aplite and Basalt.
+With configuration and settings support.

 Instructions
 ------------